Nenkai/ffxvi-modding/docs/tutorials/nex/nxd_editing.md

 This will convert all the `.nxd`'s in a directory to a SQLite database you can open with **SQLiteStudio**.

+!!! tip

+    More information is available in the [Tables](tables.md) page.

 ---

 ### Converting back to Nex